flownative/neos-replicator/Documentation/index.rst

 - which data (content, users, assets, …)
 - the source and target workspace
-- endpoints to replicate from/to
+- nodes to replicate from/to
 - filters to exclude or include items
 - …